raj1034/Sysc-4906-Introduction-to-Data-Science-Project/Sysc-4906-Introduction-to-Data-Science-Project/README.md

 Sysc4906-cryptocurrency-web-scraping-analysis
 ==============================

-Web scrapping of various cryptocurrencies and NFTs will be performed and from the datasets obtained from this analysis, we wilsimilarity metrics.
+Web scrapping of various cryptocurrencies and NFTs will be performed and from the datasets obtained from this process, we will perform an analysis based on similarity metrics.

 Project Organization
 ------------